preethiramiah/easy-pie-chart/Readme.md

 * Opera
 * Internet Explorer 9+

-Support for Internet Explorer 7 and 8 with [excanvas](https://code.google.com/p/explorercanvas/wiki/Instructions) polyfill.

-## Test
-To run the test just use the karma adapter of grunt: `grunt test`

 ## Credits
 Thanks to [Rafal Bromirski](http://www.paranoida.com/) for designing [this dribble shot](http://drbl.in/ezuc) which inspired me building this plugin.

 ## Copyright